 Quanex experienced great success throughout the 1980s and 1990s through a number of strategic moves to define the company's focus on its role in the vehicular products and building products segments.
 Over the last decade, Quanex strengthened its role in the residential construction markets with the purchases of Imperial Products, Truseal Technologies and Mikron Industries, all leading suppliers to the window and door markets.

 By making a number of strategic moves to define the company's focus on its role in the vehicular products and building products segments, Quanex experienced great success throughout the 1990s.

 During the 2000’s, Quanex strengthened its role in the residential construction markets with the purchases of Imperial Products, Truseal Technologies and Mikron Industries, all leading suppliers to the window and door markets.

 In 2008, Quanex sold its steel business and renamed the company after its remaining assets, Quanex Building Products Corporation.
 The company continued to strengthen its dedication to the residential building and construction markets through two more high-profile acquisitions, Edgetech I.G. and Alumco.

-Today, Quanex is an industry-leading supplier of cutting edge energy-efficient window and door systems and components and coiled sheet aluminum.
+Today, Quanex is an industry-leading supplier of cutting edge energy-efficient window and door systems and components.

 1927: The Michigan Seamless Tube Company is incorporated.